 4. Jumping Up On People

-When your dog jumps up to greet you when you walk in the door, it is a friendly, flattering gesture and cute when puppies are little.
+When your dog jumps up to greet you when you walk in the door, it is a friendly, flattering gesture and it can be very cute when puppies are little.
 However, it can be frightening for young children, people with allergies, strangers scared of dogs and elderly.
 Plus it may damage clothing and ladder stockings.
 Jumping up uninvited is generally not a desirable behaviour in dogs.

-The first trick when you’re trying to train your dog not to jump up on people is to make sure that your dog doesn’t jump up on you.
+First, when you’re trying to train your dog not to jump up on other people, make sure that your dog doesn’t jump up on you.

-- Once your dog calms down and brings his or her front paws down onto the ground, be very happy and maybe even pet your dog’s front paws.
+- Once your dog calms down and brings his or her front paws down onto the ground, be very happy and get down and pet your dog.

 5. Unwanted Chewing or Nipping